Schlieplab/genome_utils/docs/index.rst

 Welcome to the official documentation for the :mod:`GenomeUtils` library.
-This site covers installation, tutorials, architecture concepts, and the full API reference for building object-oriented representations of genomic data.
+This site covers installation, tutorials, architecture concepts, and the full API reference for building object-oriented representations of annotated genomes.

 If you're new to the project, start with the :doc:`Getting Started <getting-started>` guide.
 The :doc:`API reference <api/index>` contains detailed documentation for every public module.